 Ivan was to play a key part in changing the face of match fishing, embracing new tackle innovations, styles and techniques that were to take both him and his team to greatness.
 The swingtip, target boards, zoomer floats and gozzers were just some of the keys to his success during the 1960s.

 Ivan talent-spotted most of his Leicester squad as they were fishing the local Straight or competing on the local canal match scene.
 They were picked up, dusted off and honed by Ivan into extremely good all-round anglers.

-The nucleus of the famous 'Likely Lads' was formed after this nickname appeared in the Angling Times on July 20th 1967.
+The nucleus of the famous 'Likely Lads' was formed after this nickname appeared in the Angling Times on 20 July 1967.
 Brian McLoughlin used the headline after Dave Rossi won the Tetley Gala on the Welland with 22-13-0 and Roy Marlow, fishing for Great Wigston, won the CIU Relief Channel National with 32-13-0.
 The name stuck.
-Ivan and the 'Likely Lads', no doubt coined after the TV program of that name, were here to stay and dominated team events throughout the 1960’s and 1970’s.
+Ivan and the 'Likely Lads', no doubt coined after the TV programme of that name, were here to stay and dominated team events throughout the 1960s and 1970s.

 Ivan’s inspirational captaincy saw the Leicester Angling Society team win the National Angling Championships in 1971 and 1974.
-Add on Ivan’s wins in 1977 Woodbine Final, the 1988 DFDS Seaways Classic etc. The list is endless.
-He made 11 appearances for England from 1972 winning a silver individual medal in Bulgaria in 1976.
+Add on Ivan’s wins in the 1977 Woodbine Final, the 1988 DFDS Seaways Classic, etc. The list is endless.
+He made 11 appearances for England from 1972, winning a silver individual medal in Bulgaria in 1976.

 Suffering heart attacks as he passed 50, he had a heart transplant in 1993 at Papworth Hospital.
 Fishing was Ivan’s greatest love and he was not going to give up on it.
 It didn’t take him long to get back to winning matches on commercial fisheries.